-- Facebook has the largest audience with an average monthly user base of about 1.5 billion people.
+- Facebook has the largest audience with an average monthly user base of over 2.2 billion people (by the end of 2018).
 Facebook’s structure allows for the posting of both visual and verbal content.
-Its purpose is to keep people connected with family and friends
+Its purpose is to keep people connected with family and friends.

 - Instagram is a visual medium that does not work well for written content.
 Instagram’s main focus is the sharing of images.

-- LinkedIn, which is targeted toward business professionals, now has over 500 million worldwide users.
+- LinkedIn, which is targeted to business professionals, has over 590 million users by the start of 2019.
 Like Facebook you can post both visual and verbal content.
 LinkedIn users are looking for jobs, looking to network or share content and looking to make business connections.

 LinkedIn Sponsored Content